jm-avila/docker-for-node.js/README.md

 - rm
   - _Delete an image, can also be done with docker rmi._

+**Network:**
+Use docker network my_command

+- connect
+  - Connect a container to a network.
+- create
+  - Create a network.
+  - -d
+    - short for --driver.
+Driver to manage the Network (default "bridge").
+- disconnect
+  - Disconnect a container from a network.

 ## Dockerfile

 A Dockerfile is a text document that contains all the commands a user could call on the command line to assemble an image.
 Using docker build users can create an automated build that executes several command-line instructions in succession.